jamie-swogger-motorefi/motorefi_paper_trail/README.md

 # Returns the previous version.
 version.previous

-# Returns the index of this version in all the versions.
+# Returns the index of this version in all the motorefi_versions.
 version.index

 # Returns the event that caused this version (create|update|destroy).